Public Safety Power Shutoff

 Apple Meadows, same old wind, just no more power

-by cplummer, about 2 months ago
+by cplummer, 3 months ago

 I live in north Golden, close to highway 93.
 I grew up in Colorado in the foothills, and have lived on the west side of town for close to 54 years.